kingardor/zassistant/README.md

 ## Notes

+- Set `BOOST` as `'1'` in `docker-compose.yml` to use Boost
+- Load up time with boost can be long, please be patient.
 - Use `/promptquality` to run prompt quality anytime between a conversation

--  Load up time with boost can be long, please be patient.